ReInHerit/digital-hub/content/toolcomponents/2023-04-17-neural-network-fine-tuning.md

 ![Example of results using fine-tuning](https://ucarecdn.com/90bcb1fa-14de-460f-bdd4-5b18c9d32369/ "Example of results using fine-tuning")

-In the ReInHerit toolkit a secific web-based application has been developed to train the neural networks used in the SmartLens application.
+In the ReInHerit toolkit a specific web-based application has been developed to train the neural networks used in the SmartLens application.
+The image shows how fine tuning an object detection network on paintings helps to recognize many more objects than using a neural network trained on photos of persons !

 In general, fine-tuning typically involves two stages: